-Pro tip: Announcing an incentive like a discount, an exclusive piece of content, a free 30 min consultation, will most probably increase your registration rate.
+Livestorm Tip 👉 Announcing an incentive like a discount, an exclusive piece of content, a free 30 min consultation, will most probably increase your registration rate.

-This is purely informational, so visitors on the registration page will know about how long the webinar will be.
-The webinar will not stop if you hit the time selected.
+This is purely informational, so visitors on the registration page will know about how long the event will be.
+The event will not stop if you hit the time selected.
 You may select 15min up to 3h and 45min.
 The actual event duration limit is 4 hours.

 You can edit these settings in the Sessions tab.
 Pick a date, time, and location.
 Make sure the date is in the future, otherwise you will get an error.